imcbrearty/GENIE/DoubleDifference/README.md

 ## Applying the model

-First run "build_initial_files.py" to convert the catalog earthquake data to one reference file
+First run "build_initial_files.py" to convert the catalog earthquake data to one reference file.

 Then run "build_subsets_of_paired_sources.py" to build the sets of training input graphs.